Your Life Insurance Trust and How it Works

 What is a trustee?

 The trustee is the legal owner of the life insurance trust.
 In the event of a claim, they administer the life insurance payout and make sure that it is distributed as you intended it to be.
-They must administer the life insurance trust in accordance with the terms of the document.
+They must administer the trust in accordance with the terms of the document.

 It is important to choose the right trustee as they will manage your life insurance policy.
 Typically, people choose a trusted friend, family member or a professional advisor.
 You can appoint more than one trustee, and a trustee can be removed further down the line as long as the policy has a continuing trustee.